 There’s no shortage of comic-book adaptations gracing our TV screens nowadays, but Preacher is something special.
 Visually stunning and ridiculously addictive, the series doesn’t shy away from shocking viewers with gory scenes then immediately delighting them with some witty banter.
 The drama follows an unconventional minister who teams up with his ex and a hard-drinking Irish vampire and goes on a quest to find God.

 Preacher is outrageous and disgusting, hilarious and bizarre.
 It promises a crazy ride and delivers, constantly crossing the line and pushing the boundaries of the genre in a delightful fashion.
 If you were looking for an unusual series, look no more.
-Two seasons are on Stan.
+Three seasons are on Stan.

 Click to buy Preacher Season 1 from iTunes StoreView details